 About Now: Yoga & Movement

-If you’re anxious about trying yoga for the first time, that’s ok!
-We aim to welcome you warmly and support you throughout your practice, whether it’s your very first class, or you’ve been practicing for years.
+If you’re anxious about trying yoga for the first time, that’s okay!
+We look forward to welcoming you warmly and supporting you along the way.
 We encourage you to ask us questions, to listen to your inner teacher (your intuition, your body), and to have fun!

 Have another question?
 Our contact info is below, or you can click here to send us a message!